-We have actively chosen not to ban any minerals from the DRC or other conflict-affected regions as an embargo can result in severe negative consequences for the most vulnerable groups.
-Instead we work to manage raw materials in the supply chain together with our suppliers to increase the transparency by identifying smelters and refiners in our supply chain as an important first step for improvements in the supply chain.
+Instead, we work to manage raw materials in the supply chain together with our suppliers and to increase the transparency by identifying smelters and refiners in our supply chain as an important first step for making any improvements.

-We support the tools and system developed by the Responsible Minerals Initiative (RMI).
-RMI has developed a certification scheme, the Responsible Minerals Assurance Process (RMAP), enabling smelters to become certified as conflict-free.
-This means companies can source metals from smelters and refiners certified as conflict free.
-Ericsson does not source metals from smelters and refiners directly.
+We support the tools and system developed by the Responsible Minerals Initiative (RMI), which has developed a certification scheme, the Responsible Minerals Assurance Process (RMAP), enabling smelters to become certified as conformant; this means companies can source metals from smelters and refiners certified as such.

-We are working to find a viable solution to the issue of conflict minerals to ensure responsible and conflict-free sourcing through legitimate trade and positive development in the affected regions.
+We are working to find a viable solution to the issue of minerals from conflict-affected and high-risk areas to ensure responsible and conflict-free sourcing through legitimate trade and positive development in the affected regions.

 - Our suppliers shall establish due diligence processes consistent with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas;

 - The due diligence shall make it possible to reasonably verify whether conflict minerals originate in the DRC or an adjoining country;

 - Suppliers shall identify smelters or refiners in their supply chain through the latest version of the RMI Conflict Minerals Reporting Template and are recommended to use conformant smelters.

 In addition, we work to build capacity among our suppliers through a freely available training and via the feedback and follow-up within the specific conflict minerals program.